 "Lockdown" is defined as an emergency situation which prevents the safe evacuation of the childcare center and requires steps to isolate people from danger by requiring everyone to remain inside the building.
-Lockdown should only be used when there is a major incident or threat of violence within the center, on the premises, or near the facility.
+Lockdown should only be used when there is a major incident or threat of violence inside the center or on the premises.

-Whoever receives information of a situation requiring a lockdown will immediately notify all individuals at the center to commence the lockdown procedure using the paging system (accessed on the phones) or verbally (where paging system is not available).
+Whoever receives information of a situation requiring a lockdown will immediately go into a secure area and notify all individuals at the center to commence the lockdown procedure using the paging system (accessed on the phones) or verbally (where paging system is not available).
 There should be no hesitation in announcing the lockdown and the decision to call the lockdown should be made immediately by whoever receives the information, whether in office or classroom, and should not be delayed for the purpose of checking with administration before commencing the lockdown.
 Whoever commences lockdown must also call 911 and notify emergency authorities of the emergency situation.